PERSONAL ART FOR

 Jewelry artist & instructor for 20 plus years

-Worked in 3 Bead Stores for a total of 10 years experience
+Worked in 4 bead stores for a total of 20 years experience making beaded jewelry

 Teacher & leader for many years